19JDimino/TODO-App/README.md

 Todo List Application

-* Start on login.html and it will take you to main todo list when you put in a name and click enter
+* Start on login.html and it will take you to the main todo list (index.html) when you put in a name and click enter

 Features:
   - Add/Remove tasks